AlsoGhostglowDev/Ghost-s-Trash-Bin/robot_script_templates/intructions.md

 # Intructions

 ## `ustairs.lua`
+> [!NOTE]
-**INFO**: The "u" in `ustairs` simply means "underground" as it specializes as a tool to make a 2x4x1 stair (going downwards) underground
+> The "u" in `ustairs` simply means "underground" as it specializes as a tool to make a 2x4x1 stair (going downwards) underground

 - Firstly, place the robot on the very top-left corner of a 2x2 tunnel. <br>
 ![image](https://github.com/user-attachments/assets/4be99589-d6e4-4909-b6c7-d02fcea57457)